nemoarchive/documentation/browse_portal_latest.md

 *<p align="center">Fig. 5: Adding filters to the Faceted search box.
 A pop up appears where you can search for available file, sample, subject and study-specific facets</p>*<br>

-Figure 5 illustrates how to add a filter and search for available facets using the search bar that pops up.
+Figure 5 illustrates how to add a filter and search for available filters using the search bar that pops up.
 Note that **Assay** is not listed as a default facet under **Samples** tab in the faceted search panel.
 However, when you add **Assay** as a filter, it appears under **Samples** in the faceted search panel, as you can see in the figure below (*Fig. 6*).

 Users can search for and add additional filters that are file-, sample-, subject- or study-specific.
 All study-specific facets can be searched for by typing *study* in the *Add a filter* search box.
 Similarly,  file-, sample- and subject-specific facets can be searched and added.
 All study-, sample- and subject-level facets that are added will appear under the **Samples** tab in the faceted search panel, while file-specific facets will appear under the **Files** tab.